RTPI is on hiatus while we help partners integrate our technology.

 Faster work permits unlock thousands of jobs and big-city savings

-We built a continuous time search model grounded in Swiss employment elasticities, Swedish earnings scarring, and today's U.S. wage and shelter data.
-It shows how trimming the 180 day wait for employment authorization unlocks earlier wages, steadier tax flows, and measurable relief for municipal shelter systems.
+We built a continuous-time search model grounded in Swiss employment elasticities, Swedish earnings scarring, and current U.S. wage and shelter data to estimate what earlier work authorization would change.

 Vincent van Gogh — Morning, Going Out to Work (1889)